zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/order-life-cycle.md

 ## Step 4: Order Fulfilled

 The seller completes the remaining steps to deliver the ordered products to the buyer.
-Additional information can be added to the order, such as an updated order status, shipping information, and estimated arrival time. _(Place statement here about notifications.
-Possibly add link to doc/docs about emails.)
-(Place statement here about shipment info.
-Possibly add link to doc/docs about shipment info.)_
+Additional information can be added to the order, such as an updated order status, [shipping information](../shipments/introduction-to-shipments.md), and estimated arrival time.
+Again, if configured, various events (for example, an order shipped) can trigger an [email notification](../../store-administration/sending-emails/store-emails.md).

 ## Additional Information